Content Map Terms

 You should be able to return to your usual activities in 7 to 10 days.

 Why It Is Done

-Uterine fibroid embolization is used to shrink or destroy uterine fibroids.
-It is one type of treatment used in women who do not wish to treat fibroids with hysterectomy, do not plan to be pregnant in the future, and have not reached menopause.
+Uterine fibroid embolization (UFE) is used to shrink or destroy uterine fibroids.
+It is one type of treatment used in people who don't want to treat fibroids with a hysterectomy, don't plan to be pregnant in the future, and haven't reached menopause.
 Although there are no size limits, UFE is not recommended for all types of fibroids.